 Master of Education in School Counseling with Preliminary License: Track 1

-Summer 2018 and Fall 2018 application deadline: We are still accepting applications!
+Summer 2018 and Fall 2018 application deadline: February 1.
+Applications are no longer being accepted.

 Applicants must document two academic years of experience as a full-time licensed teacher in a public education setting or a regionally accredited private school in any state or other US jurisdiction.